-Operating expenditure includes a Research & Developmenttax credit of £0.9m (2020: £1.3m).
+Operating expenditure includes a Research & Development tax credit of £0.9m (2020: £1.3m).
 The tax credit is taxable and the corresponding charge of £0.2m (2020: £0.2m) is shown above.
 The Research & Development Expenditure Credit claimed is a government incentive that provides tax credits for qualifying research and development expenditure.
 Claims are made based on an assessment of qualifying expenditure in accordance with the criteria specified under the incentive.

-Current taxes in respect of prior years of £0.4m (2020: £1.3m) relate to tax credits for energy efficient capital expenditure and the remediation of contaminated land.
-Both are claimed under government incentives which provide tax credits for this particular expenditure.
-Claims are made based on an assessment of qualifying expenditure in accordance with the criteria for these incentives.
-As a consequence, a deferred tax charge in respect of prior years of £0.5m (2020: £1.4m) has arisen from claiming these tax credits and from adjustments to deferred tax balances in respect of capital expenditure.
-The net adjustment relating to prior years is £0.2m (2020: £0.1m) as shown in the total tax reconciliation below.
+Current taxes in respect of prior years of £0.5m (2020: £1.3m) relate to tax credits for energy efficient capital expenditure and the remediation of contaminated land.
+As a consequence, a deferred tax charge in respect of prior years of £0.5m (2020: £1.5m) has arisen from claiming these tax credits and also from adjustments to deferred tax balances in respect of capital expenditure.

 In the 3 March 2021 Budget it was announced that the UK tax rate will increase from 19% to 25% from 1 April 2023.
-This will have a consequential effect on the Group's future tax charge.
+This will have a consequential effect on the company's future tax charge.
 Management estimates that if this rate change had been substantively enacted at the current balance sheet date the net deferred tax liability, which is currently calculated at 19%, would have increased by £149m.
 Approximately £91.5m of the increase relates to fixed assets which have been revalued and would be recognised in equity, the remaining £57.5m would be recognised in the income statement.